facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.0.X/NFC_Component.md

 ---

-## 8. Component customisation
+## 8. Component customization

 The NFC component has parameterisable visual resources that modify the interface, animations, texts and translations,...

-The customisation system is based on themes.
+The customization system is based on themes.
 By default, the component has a theme called ThemeNFC.

 To modify the visual interface (UX/UI) you can create a new CustomTheme that extends the following protocol: